Quantum control of hole spin qubits in double quantum dots: LZ-type protocol

-The original Landau-Zener formula for transfer in a two-level system was derived using a single linear pulse that drives the system between the avoided anticrossing.
-The probability for the transfer in this case is given by the Landau-Zener formula $\mathcal{F} = 1 - \exp(-2\pi a^2 / \hbar v)$, where $a$ is the coupling between the two elements, and $v$ the slope of the linear ramp.
-However, as we show in Fig.~2 of the main text, the times needed to achieve high fidelities are quite large compared to other conventional protocols such a a $\pi$-pulse.
-In order to improve the simple linear ramp, we can use a three-step pulse consisting in two linear ramps with a total raise time given by $t_\text{raise}$ for each one, and a waiting time in between $t_\text{wait}$ where the detuning is kept constant.
-During the first step we drive the system between the avoided anticrossing.
-Due to the finite ramp time, at the end of this step, there is an admixture between the two states.
-The waiting time allows each state to acquire different phases due to the energy gap between levels.
-This relative phase is responsible for constructive or destructive interference during the returning pulse, suppressing the total population for one of the two states.
-By tuning the ramp and waiting times, we can obtain results that surpass those obtained with a simple linear ramp.
+The original Landau-Zener formula for transfer through a two-level system was derived using a single linear pulse that drives the system between the avoided anticrossing.
+The probability for the transfer, in this case, is given by the Landau-Zener formula $\mathcal{F} = 1 - \exp(-2\pi a^2 / \hbar v)$, where $a$ is the coupling between the two states, and $v$ the slope of the linear ramp.
+However, as we show in Fig.~4 of the main text, the time needed to achieve high fidelity is quite large compared to other conventional protocols such as a $\pi$-pulse.
+In order to improve the simple linear ramp, one can use a three-step pulse consisting of two linear ramps with a total raise time given by $t_\text{raise}$ for each one, and a waiting time in between $t_\text{wait}$ where the detuning is kept constant.
+During the first step, we drive the system through the avoided anticrossing.
+At the end of the finite ramp time, there is an admixture between the two states.
+The waiting time allows each state to acquire a different phase due to the energy gap between levels.
+This relative phase is responsible for constructive and destructive interferences during the returning pulse, suppressing the total population for one of the two states.
+By tuning the ramp and waiting times, we can obtain results that improve the fidelity as compared with simple linear ramp protocols.
 In Fig.~\ref{fig:LZS_protocol} we study the fidelity reached with this three-step protocol for a state transfer in terms of the raise and the waiting time.
-The oscillations with a fixed value of $t_\mathrm{raise}$ are due to the periodic relative phase obtained with the waiting time.
-We find that there are fringes with fidelities close to $\mathcal{F} \sim 0.9$.
-However, the highest fidelities are not as close to unity as the ones obtained with FAQUAD in this range of times.
+The oscillations with a fixed value of $t_\mathrm{raise}$ are due to the periodic relative phase obtained during the waiting time.
+We find that there are fringes with fidelities close to $\mathcal{F} \sim 0.9$, but lower than those obtained with FAQUAD (see Fig. 4 of the main text) in this range of times.